 Sage Mountain National Park

-Because most of the mountain area is located 1,000 feet above sea level and is located next to the sea the temperature tends to be a little chilly and damp, so make sure to dress accordingly, and don’t forget your hiking shoes.
+- As most of the mountain area is located 1,000 feet (305 meters) above sea level, the temperature tends to be chilly and damp; dress accordingly.

 How to get there

 Located in western Tortola, Sage Mountain National Park is easily accessible from any point on Tortola via car, shuttle, or taxi.
 It’s about a 20-minute drive from Cane Garden Bay Beach and a 15-minute drive from the ferry terminal, heading southwest from Road Town.
 The entrance to the park is a short distance from the parking lot.